Employment Sites Review

 • What percentage of affordable housing with this zoning change in favor of developers should be minimum 25 % affordable other wise we have same affordable problem for ever please reply promptly

-Saleem javed asked 6 months ago
+Saleem javed asked about 1 year ago

 Thank you for your comments and question.
 The exact percentage of affordable housing has not been established for the SmartCentres sites.
 However, City staff will be recommending that approval for removal of a SmartCentres site from the Region’s Employment Area by Regional Council (called an employment area conversion) be subject to conditions.
 One of those conditions speak to the provision of affordable housing in any future mixed use development.